vmware/vic-product/docs/user_doc/vic_vsphere_admin/remove_vch.md

   - If you do not specify `--force` and the VCH contains running container VMs, the deletion fails with a warning.
   - If you do not specify `--force` and the VCH has volume stores, the deletion of the VCH succeeds without deleting the volume stores.
 The list of volume stores appears in the `vic-machine delete` success message for reference and optional manual removal.
 - If your vSphere environment uses untrusted, self-signed certificates, you must specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
-For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).
+For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

      Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.